hosseinkabiruiuc/manubot_group8/manuscript.md

 This shows that both NN models provided similar results.
 But it was observed that CC was better than BP (8-14-6-4) model as it learns quickly and determine the size and topology on its own.
 These analyses have huge potential in predicting the properties of concrete and avoid expensive and time-consuming tests.
-The problem statement that the paper deals with is the issue of predicting the behavior of High-Performance Concrete (HPC) [3] The paper argues that the problem of difficulty in the prediction of HPC behaviors can be solved by the use of Artificial Neural Networks (ANN).
+[@Yeh1998] predicted the behaviour of High-Performance Concrete (HPC) using ANN.
+The paper argues that the problem of difficulty in the prediction of HPC behaviors can be solved by the use of Artificial Neural Networks (ANN).
 The research describes ANN’s a collective of parallel architecture that can be used to solve critical problems by cooperation and interconnection with simple computing elements called neurons.
 The target behind creating the ANN in the research was to have a model which can efficiently predict the strength of different HPC mixes.
 The main principle on which neural networks work as back-propagation and gradient descent.
 The data set used to train the model consisted to experiments involving strength experiments and predictions.
 The concept was to train the model on the set of experiments which describe material behavior and then create a successful neural network which can then serve as a model to predict strength of HPC mixes in general.
 There are eight different parameters which the research takes to initialize the network they are: quantities of cement, fly-ash, blast-furnace slag, water, super-plasticizer, and fine aggregate.
 The model was trained from a dataset complied from 17 different sources and in total 727 records of strength experimentation data was used to train the model.
 The division of the data was done into four sets A, B, C and D out of which sets of 3 were used to train the model and 1 set was used to test the strength predictive ability of the model.
 The success of the model is highlighted from the fact that the correlation parameter between strength predictions and variables in a model was much closer to 1 than the standard regression model traditionally used to test the model.

-Another article on prediction of the strength of concrete with different types of mineral admixtures was reviewed [4].
+[@Atici2011] predicted the strength of concrete with different types of mineral admixtures.
 The article used the enter techniques in the Statistical Package for Social Science (SPSS) to develop the regression models.
 A total of six models were developed using different combinations of variables.
 After F-test, t-test and Durbin–Watson test, Model 4-6 past the validity assessment.
 When applying the artificial neural network method, the same dataset was used.
 Seventy percent, fifteen percent and fifteen percent of the data set were used in the learning, validation and testing phases respectively and they used the ANN toolbox (nftool) in Matlab to process computation.
 The article utilized a back-propagation training algorithm in a two-layer feed-forward network trained using the Levenberg–Marquardt algorithm.
 In the hidden layer, a nonlinear hyperbolic tangent sigmoid transfer function was applied, and in the output layer, a linear transfer function was applied.
 To determine the number of neurons in the hidden layer, they compared the predicted results produced by models trained with different numbers of hidden neurons with the desired output.
 Models were trained through multiple iterations.
 A total of six models were developed, and the first five proved to be reliable to predict compressive strength of concrete.

 Compared to the linear regression method, ANN had advantages of constructing the relationships among input and output parameters automatically, especially for calculating nonlinear functional relationships.
 The article verifies the effectiveness of Artificial Neural Networks in predicting concrete strength and is helpful for our own project.
 However, one weakness is that the training database used in the article is not big enough.
 If an Artificial Neural Network model with wide applicability was wanted, a larger database is needed.